ZedThree/OpenPlasmaEquilibrium/README.md

-# Open Plasma Equilibrium
+# Open Plasma Equilibrium Specification

-The Open Plasma Equilibrium (OPEQ) file format is a specification for plasma equilibria using [HDF5][hdf5].
+The Open Plasma Equilibrium Specification (OPEQS) is a description of a file format for plasma equilibria using [HDF5][hdf5].
 Currently a work in progress, absolutely everything about this is subject to change, including the name.

-OPEQ is licensed under Creative Commons Attribution Share Alike 4.0 International.
+OPEQS is licensed under Creative Commons Attribution Share Alike 4.0 International.
 See [LICENSE.md](LICENSE.md).

 ## TODO